West Palm Beach Car Accident Lawyers | Fetterman Law

 Q: The train tracks malfunctioned and my car was hit.
 Is the train company liable?

 A: Establishing your Port St. Lucie railroad injury case is no simple task—namely due to the number of variables and factors that must be considered.
 However, the number one cause of most train accidents is human error; if the accident was due to negligence on the part of the operator, you could be due compensation.
 If you or anyone you know has been injured due to a serious accident related to train crossings, it is imperative to contact an experienced Port St. Lucie personal injury attorney.
 Dealing with a serious Florida train crossing accident can be a drain on your time and finances.
-If you or your family have fallen victim to a serious Florida train crossing accident, contact a Port St. Lucie personal injury attorney from Fetterman & Associates at 561-845-2510.
+If you or your family have fallen victim to a serious Florida train crossing accident, contact a Port St. Lucie personal injury attorney from Fetterman Law at 561-845-2510.

 Q: The doctor that recently operated on me, told me that he has to re-do my operation.
 Could this be an example of malpractice?